 If you suspect your dog will freak out at the sound of fireworks, try playing sounds of fireworks (softly) so your dog is used to hearing them.
 Try pairing a video of the sounds of fireworks with a treat your dog likes, suggests Stanley, in a process called counter-conditioning.

 “The volume should be low enough that your dog can notice it, but does not show signs of stress like panting, pacing, leaving the area, or trying to hide,” says Stanley.
 “We call this keeping the dog ‘below threshold,’ and it makes it possible for learning to take place.
 If the dog is overwhelmed, they’re looking to escape the situation and are not going to be nearly as capable of learning that it’s not a threat.”
 Her other tips including increasing the volume gradually, varying the source of the sound, and using different recordings.

 8. Talk to Your Vet

-If your pet’s anxiety is severe, consider booking an appointment with your vet well in advance of July 4 so you can discuss a medication that could help soothe your dog’s anxiety.
+If your pet’s anxiety is severe, consider booking an appointment with your vet well in advance of the holiday so you can discuss a medication that could help soothe your dog’s anxiety.
 “If you have a dog that is bad enough and you haven’t done any prep work, and you know your pet is going to be in panic, try true therapeutic treatment,” says Morgan.
-You can also ask about trying over-the-counter CBD, dog calming treats or dog anxiety vests.
+You can also ask about trying over-the-counter CBD, dog-calming treats or dog anxiety vests.

 9. Consider Hiring a Trainer